Welcome to the Courts

 Order Confirming Registration of Foreign Support Order

-(6) Upon registration of an income withholding order for enforcement, the Court shall issue a withholding notice to the obligor’s payor pursuant to Chapter 3121.
+(6) Upon registration of an income withholding order for enforcement, the court shall issue a withholding notice to the obligor’s payor pursuant to R.C.
+Chapter 3121.

 (1) A party seeking to contest the validity or enforcement of the registered order shall file and serve upon the Petitioner a